NYC SST Card: What is it and How do You Get One?

 Is Anyone Exempt from the OSHA/SST Card Requirement?

-It's always best to check whether you're truly exempt with your employer or the NYC DOB.
+It's always best to check whether you're truly exempt from your employer or the NYC DOB.

 However, there are two groups that generally don't require SST certification.